 The workshop facilitator is Bob Dick, a Brisbane-based educator, facilitator and consultant.
-His reputation in these fields is based on over four decades of relevant experience in a variety of settings.
+His international reputation in action research is based on over four decades of relevant experience in a variety of settings.

 Those of you who are familiar with his work will know that his style is casual and participative.
 His processes are robust and learnable.
 Accompanying documentation is clear, readable and practical.
 His workshops are characterised by an integration of theory and practice.
 There is equal emphasis on the development of skills and understanding.
 The processes and models he helps others learn are those that he uses in his own work.

-The per person fee for the two days is $770.00 payable in advance, or $660.00 if received at least 18 days in advance .
+The per person fee for the two days is $770.00 payable in advance, or $660.00 if received at least 18 days in advance.
 To help publicise this workshop there's a special rate of only $495 for payments received at least one month before the workshop.
 All prices quoted are in Australian dollars and include GST.
 (For in-house workshops consult us about rates.)

 Cancellations will result in a 90 per cent refund if notified at least 10 days in advance, and a 50 per cent refund if notified at least 5 days in advance.
 Participants who are unable to attend are welcome to substitute someone else.

-Print out and complete the subscription form (PDF), and fax it to Interchange, +617 3878 4338.
-Or telephone Camilla at +617 3378 5365 to arrange a bank transfer or to charge your attendance to your Visa or MasterCard.
+Telephone Camilla at +617 3378 5365 to arrange a bank transfer or to charge your attendance to your Visa or MasterCard.
+Or print out and complete the subscription form (PDF), and fax it to Interchange, +617 3878 4338.

 Negotiate your own in-house workshop

 If you would prefer to have a workshop specifically designed to meet your particular needs, and run for you in your organisation or community, Interchange would be pleased to do that.
 Important advantages of in-house and in-community workshops include their relevance (we fine-tune them to your needs), and their greater ease of application to real local issues.